 C7: How did you travel to Lesvos?

-Davy Scheffers: I have been travelling from Holland with a direct flight to Mytilini on Lesvos.
+Davy Scheffers: I have been traveling from Holland with a direct flight to Mytilini on Lesvos.
 Transavia is always easy to get your gear on board for a fair price!
-Most of the guys have been travelling through Athens with a stop between or took the ferry.
+Most of the guys have been traveling through Athens with a stop between or took the ferry.

 C7: What gear were you using most and how much gear did you bring?

-For now it has been light wind and I was just on my 4.8 Pure.
-But from up the 17th of August the forecast is predicting 30 to 35 knots, so it will might be time for big flatwater action on the 4.2
+For now it has been light wind and I was just on my 4.8m Pure.
+But from up the 17th of August the forecast is predicting 30 to 35 knots, so it will might be time for big flat water action on the 4.2m.

 C7: Are you happy to have some EFPT events again?

-Davy Scheffers: Yes, I am really happy, for me it is a opportunity to might get a title.
+Davy Scheffers: Yes, I am really happy!
+For me it’s a opportunity to might get a title.
 It is a great way of representing windsurfing on smaller spots and with less money, the group of sailors, who comes to the events is smaller and like this it is a lot of fun together.
 Funny, how such a small group can set up the whole bar upside down!!
 Beside all of this, it is also great for good amateur sailors, who want to give it a go in the international competition scene, without losing every first heat against the top best sailors of the world!

 Also the EFPT is working for the IFCA and ISAF which makes it a really professional tour!
 Let’s hope there will be more events again for the future as this tour really deserves it and nowadays the organization is trying their best to bring it up again!!!!